In this article:

-This loan is designed to help those who are interested in refurbishing a damaged or older home, but the property does have to qualify under normal FHA requirements.
-The money borrowed equals the cost of the property plus the cost of the repairs.
-Many times, a 20% contingency reserve is included to make sure enough money is available if costs go beyond estimates.
+This loan is designed to help borrowers who want to refurbish a damaged or older home.
+Keep in mind that the property must meet FHA requirements.
+The money borrowed equals the property’s cost plus the repair costs.
+A 20% contingency reserve is often included to ensure enough money is available if prices go beyond estimates.

 Veterans Affairs Home Loans

-Military service of 90 days of consecutive wartime service or 180 days during peacetime (Reservists need 6 years) is required for eligibility for a VA loan, but the benefits are tremendous.
+The VA loan requires military service of 90 consecutive days in wartime service or 180 days during peacetime (Reservists need six years) for eligibility for a VA loan, but the benefits, like low-interest rates and potentially capped closing costs, are tremendous.

-Borrowers do not have to supply a down payment or provide mortgage insurance.
-The VA limits the type of property it will back, meaning the house has to be the primary residence and it cannot be in a condition less than their established minimum requirements, thus exempting property that needs extensive renovations.
+The VA limits the type of property it will back, meaning the house has to be the primary residence.
+It cannot be in a condition less than their established minimum requirements, so the VA exempts vacation property and homes that need extensive renovations.

-There is certainly much to be considered before applying for a home loan.
-Often, it’s best to research which types of loans fit the circumstances of your family both financially and geographically before actually setting out and reviewing properties online or shopping Sunday afternoon showings.
-Knowing your personal parameters will restrict unattainable house options and lesson disappointment later.
+There’s certainly much to consider before applying for a home loan.
+It’s often best to research which loan types fit your family’s financial and geographical circumstances before actually setting out and reviewing properties online or shopping Sunday afternoon showings.
+Knowing your parameters will restrict unattainable house options and lessen disappointment later.